 CureSearch for Children's Cancer funds and supportstargeted and innovative children's cancer research with measurableresults, and is the authoritative source of information and resourcesfor all those affected by children's cancer.

 After 3 1/2 long years Chase has finished his treatment.
 October 13, 2013 will be a day just like July 21, 2010 that we will never forget.
 Chase took his last chemo pill at home on Oct 13.
-Feelings were better than those we had on July 21, 2010 when at just 2 years old, he was diagnosed with leukemia.
+Feelings were better than those we had on July 21, 2010 when at just 2 years old, he was diagnosed with acute lymphoblastic leukemia (ALL).
 Still, it is a day that he, and our entire family, will forever remember.

 When we heard those words "your son has cancer" it was terrible.
 I thought they must have made a mistake.
 After having a million different things run through my head I decided we were going to move forward and do whatever it takes to beat this.